 Let’s face it- we all get stressed out sometimes.
 I like to try to have a zenful approach to life but sometimes I get stressed out any.
 There are so many causes of stress, you can be upset about something someone said, have too many deadlines sneaking up on you, have too many kids yelling for your attention or fighting, getting ready for a big test, or maybe it is just that time of the month.
-No matter the cause, everyone needs to have some go-to methods to help relieve stress before it builds up to a boiling point.
+No matter the cause, everyone needs to have some go-to methods to help relieve stress and anxiety before it builds up to a boiling point.
 Stress is certainly detrimental to your happiness and ultimately to your health as well.
 To discover true thriving and success in our lives, we must learn to limit and relieve stress.

 Take deep breaths.

 The simple act of inhaling and exhaling slowly and mindfully can have a powerful effect on your ability to restore calm and refocus your thoughts.
 Breathe in through your nose and out through your mouth.
 Close your eyes and pay attention to the comforting sensation of the air expanding and contracting your lungs.
 Try to make your exhale slightly longer than your inhale.

 Write in a journal.